buildingSMART-Finland/InfraModel/markdown/planimetricfeatures.md

 {{xmlsnippet Location}}

  Related to their *geometry* planimetric features may have an area or a volume for spatial allocation or avoidance defined as "IM_spatialZone" extension.
-Both **spatialAllocation** and **spatialAvoidance** are given as single metric value (in file length units), interpreted according to the type of geometry definition:
+Both **spatialAllocation** and **spatialAvoidance** are given as single metric value (in file length units), interpreted according to the type of the plan feature geometry definition:

 - Point geometry as \<Location>:

-   2D : radius around the point in XY-plane
+   2D : radius around the point in northing easting -plane

    3D : sphere around the point

 todo kuva SpatialZonePoint

 - Line or Polyline as \<CoorGeom>:

-   2D : perpendicular distance in XY-plane on both sides of the line 3D : radius around the line (producing a cylinder, possibly curved or segmented)
+   2D : perpendicular distance in northing easting -plane on both sides of the line

+   3D : radius around the line (producing a cylinder, possibly curved or segmented)

 todo kuva SpatialZoneLine

 - Closed polyline area as \<CoorGeom>:

-   2D or 3D : perpendicular distance in XY-plane from the boundary on the outside of the area
+   2D or 3D : perpendicular distance in northing easting -plane from the boundary on the outside of the area

 todo kuva SpatialZoneArea